Indigenous Art Exhibit 'Each / Other' Aims To Tell Stories People Can Connect With

 “Culturally, what you end up with is mediocrity at the top, there is no drive to encourage yourself better,” Luger continued.
 “We are stronger and better with the acknowledgement of this intercultural relationship.”

 The exhibition is on view May 23 through Aug.
 22 and is included with general admission.
-It is organized by the Denver Art Museum.MORE NEWS: Colorado's Comeback: Businesses Banking On Upcoming Job Fair To Get Back To Business
+It is organized by the Denver Art Museum.MORE NEWS: Aurora Police Officer: 'I Am Leaving Colorado For ...
+Less Communism'

 “Collaboration and community is paramount and that’s the extension that we are sharing here with this opportunity,” he said.